 Report and document any damage to your property

-You should create a thorough log of the incident, including documenting the damage to your property with pictures or a written description.
-If you don't already have an itemized list, begin an inventory of your property by gathering any receipts or descriptions of your items you have.
+- Create an inventory.
+If you don't already have an itemized list, begin an inventory of your property by gathering any receipts or descriptions of the items you have.

 Make necessary repairs to your property